 How do you assess and review pupil's progress towards their outcomes?

 The progress of the majority of pupils is formally assessed and monitored using the Bsquared assessment tool and those following our pre-formal curriculum are assessed using MAPP and the Engagement Profile.
-Progress is reported termly to the Senior Leadership Team, so that interventions can be identified and put into place.
+Teachers monitor and review progress towards EHCP outcomes termly and in preparation for the annual review.

-Intervention programmes are used as recommended by external professionals such as Speech and Language Therapists, Occupational Therapists and Physio Therapists.
+Intervention programmes are used as recommended by external professionals such as Speech and Language Therapists, Sensory Occupational Therapists, Occupational Therapists and Physio Therapists.
 We also have close links with the community paediatrician, social workers and CAMHs.

 How do you support pupils with sen to improve their emotional and social development?